nandadoes/cs-sensor-unit/data/readme.md

 ### Notes:

 1. Next update of datasets for both json and txt ([datasets.zip](https://github.com/nandadoes/cs-sensor-unit/raw/master/data/datasets.zip)) formats will be notified here.
-For file conversion method, see [From TXT to JSON file conversion: how to](https://github.com/nandadoes/cs-sensor-unit/wiki/From-TXT-to-JSON-file-conversion:-how-to)
+For file conversion method, see [TXT to JSON format conversion: how to](https://github.com/nandadoes/cs-sensor-unit/wiki/TXT-to-JSON-format-conversion:-how-to)
 2. Daily updates on Thingspeak [channels](https://github.com/nandadoes/cs-sensor-unit/wiki/Thingspeak-pages) are not fully pushed through due to 3G network connectivity issue
 3. Awaiting content for seeds09.json